SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Share the motion on the non Sessions group so that people can randomly discuss the motion replying to it (because it takes effort for people to switch groups to talk about a motion, but it's easier to reply to a message above).
 The only people who would be able to reply to it on Sessions, are seniors with texting permissions, which leads to spam.

-Even all queries and answers to queries about the session should be on Shenanigans to minimize spam in Sessions in my opinion.
+In my opinion, even all queries and answers to queries about the session should be on Shenanigans to minimize spam in Sessions.
 People have different tipping points when it comes to muting, and we don't want people to mute the Sessions group (even if they are on the fence about even engaging).
-Spam by seniors is a real i
+Spam by seniors happens often due to accidents, and as long as you realize, cut it out, and redirect it to shenanigans quickly, you won't be reaching anyone's muting tipping points.

 PES clubs often tell juniors to market events on every group they are a part of.